Towards AI Transparency and Accountability: A Global Framework for Exchanging Information on AI Systems: Introduction

 \section{Introduction}

-As new AI agents and models are released and claims of their novel capabilities are made, it is crucial for governments, corporations, and individual customers to verify their capabilities, safety, alignment, and limitations.
-AI systems often align with the interests of their creators and maintainers and vary in terms of their political, corporate, and national perspectives and biases.
-How can countries and their governments incentivize AI system designs that best fulfill the needs, interests, and safety of various stakeholders?
+As new AI agents and models are released and claims of their novel capabilities are made, it is crucial for governments, corporations, and individual customers to verify their capabilities, safety, impartiality, and limitations.
+AI systems often align more with the interests of their creators and maintainers and vary in terms of their political, corporate, and national perspectives and biases.
+How can countries and their governments incentivize AI system designs that best fulfill the needs, interests, and safety of the public while supporting AI innovation in a world of varying geopolitical AI stances?

-This questions is not a purely theoretical question.
-The European Union (EU) enacted in 2024 the AI Act, which envisions development of an accountability policy for AI systems based on conformity assessment and audits of AI systems.
-However, details of the implementation of such conformity assessment are not determined yet.
-The European Commission (EC) over the next years plans to develop a series of delegated and implementing acts detailing the policy in communication with AI experts and the EU public.\footnote{ {https://artificialintelligenceact.eu/implementation-timeline/}} Furthermore, other administrations are exploring similar accountability policies.
-For instance, in 2023, the U.S. administration requested public comments on the AI Accountability Policy to be submitted to National Telecommunications and Information Administration.
+This is a crucial question in times when multiple jurisdictions develop their AI transparency or accountability policies.
+The most advanced AI regulation to date has been developed and adopted -- arguably -- by the European Union (EU).
+The EU adopted the AI Act in 2024, establishing a risk-based framework for AI accountability and transparency, aimed at ensuring a high level of protection of health, safety, and fundamental rights.\footnote{https://eur-lex.europa.eu/eli/reg/2024/1689/oj/eng} However, details of the implementation of the act are not determined yet.
+The European Commission (EC) over the next years plans to develop a series of delegated and implementing acts detailing the policy in communication with AI experts and the EU public.\footnote{{https://artificialintelligenceact.eu/implementation-timeline}} Other jurisdictions globally explore the possibility of introducing similar AI policies.
+Here, we propose and discuss (i) a framework that brings potentially conflicting -- and developed at different paces -- AI policies under one umbrella and (ii) key components of AI transparency and accountability regulations.
+To contextualize these points, throughout the manuscript, we use the AI Act as an example of an advanced and developing AI regulation, and as a reference point that is different -- yet compatible -- to our proposal.

-The fundamental claim of this proposal is that addressing the tradeoffs between the risks and benefits of complex AI technologies requires the creation of a \emph{public registry of AI systems}, and a new office responsible for protecting and promoting public good through AI accountability mechanisms.
-This proposal mirrors the approach adopted by the EU and their AI Act\footnote{ \url{https://eur-lex.europa.eu/eli/reg/2024/1689/oj/eng}}, which establishes an EU-wide AI database (see Article 71) and an AI Office\footnote{ \url{https://digital-strategy.ec.europa.eu/en/policies/ai-office}}.
-As the functional specifications of the EU AI database have yet to be drawn up, this paper's proposals may not just be relevant but timely also.